Canto IV Literary Map of Exeter & Devon connection: Exmoor; William Wordsworth / Coleridge, R. D. Blackmoore

 if ever he saw that novel still clasped

-and splayed in countless hands,
+and splayed in countless thumbs – perhaps

 Documentary photograph by James Ravilious for the Beaford Archive © Beaford Arts.